x64dbg/docs/introduction/Values.md

 - `dword:[addr]` read a DWORD from `addr`.
 - `qword:[addr]` read a QWORD from `addr` (x64 only).

-- `n` is the amount of bytes to read, this can be anything smaller than 4 on x32 and smaller than 8 on x64 when specified, otherwise there will be an error.
+- `n` is the amount of bytes to read, this can be anything not greater than 4 on x32 and not greater than 8 on x64 when specified, otherwise there will be an error.
 - `seg` can be `gs`, `es`, `cs`, `fs`, `ds`, `ss`.
 Only `fs` and `gs` have an effect.

 Dereferencing an invalid address causes an error, which can be problematic for [conditional breakpoints](./ConditionalBreakpoint.md) or when scripting.
 You can use the `ReadByte(addr)` family of [expression functions](./Expression-functions.md) to return 0 on error instead.